Szerwigi1410/Szerwigi1410.github.io/README.md

 # My_own_website
-Not just for the kernel
+Not just for the brokefetch, cpuinfo, and not really working kernel